 String Quartet, The Miami String Quartet, The Brooklyn Rider Quartet, The American String Quartet and The Jupiter Quartet.
 In 2016, Gabrielle became a founding member of the Kamila Quartet at the Shepherd School of Music.
 With them she attended the Robert Mann Institute in January 2017, and has a summer residency planned in Steamboat Springs, working with

 members of prominent orchestras from around the country.
 Gabrielle plays a custom made, modern viola by Geoffrey Ovington.

 Auditions for the 2018-19 Fellowship have passed.
-Future audition information will be posted in Winter/Spring 2019.
+Future audition information for the 2019-20 Season coming soon.